TerraDharitri/chain_updates/python_updates/drt_repos/drt-py-sdk-cli-11.0.0/CLI.md

 ```
-$ mxpy config-env new --help
+$ drtpy config-env new --help
-usage: mxpy config-env new [-h] ...
+usage: drtpy config-env new [-h] ...

 Creates a new environment and sets it as the active environment.